mosip/performance-test-scripts/registration/registrationprocessor/README.md

 Contains:-

-This folder contains performance test scripts & test data for Registration Processor.
+This folder contains performance test scripts & test data for Registration Processor Module.

 How to create test data:-